-Tangible fixed assets comprising primarily of freehold property, motor vehicles, leasehold improvements, and fixtures, fixtures and equipment represent a significant portion of total assets.
+Tangible fixed assets comprising primarily of motor vehicles, leasehold improvements, and fixtures, fittings and equipment represent a significant portion of total assets.
 The annual depreciation charge depends primarily on the estimated lives of each type of asset and, in certain circumstances, estimates of residual values.
 The directors regularly review these useful lives and change them if necessary, to reflect current conditions.
 In determining these useful lives management consider technological change, patterns of consumption, physical condition and expected economic utilisation of the assets.
 Changes in the useful lives can have a significant impact on the depreciation charge for the financial year.
-The carrying amount of tangible fixed assets subject to depreciation at the financial year end date was $\in 2,292,470$ (2020: $\notin 1,901,922$) (see Note 10).
+The carrying amount of tangible fixed assets subject to depreciation at the financial year end date was $\{2,213,286\}$ (2021: $\{2,292,470\}$) (see Note 10).

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2021
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022